A practical introduction to ODE modelling in Stan for biological systems: Background

 \subsection{Embracing uncertainty in Bayesian statistics and mathematical biology}

 When we estimate model parameters with Bayesian inference methods, we obtain posterior distributions that span a range of parameter values and express our uncertainty about them.
 This probabilistic representation transparently demonstrates that Bayesians associate uncertainty with model parameters and, by extension, with models themselves.
 This uncertainty can be understood through two contrasting interpretations (A) and (B): \begin{enumerate}[label=(\Alph*)] \item The biological process that generated the data can be described by a mathematical model with deterministic parameters.
-However, we are uncertain about the true values, and this epistemic uncertainty is reflected in the parameter distributions. \item The biological process that generated the data can be described by a mathematical model with stochastic parameter values.
-In this interpretation, the parameters themselves vary probabilistically according to their distributions. \end{enumerate} Both interpretations (A) and (B) have merit in mathematical biology.
-Importantly, although they differ philosophically, the statistical methodology needed to handle them does not.
+However, we are uncertain about the true values, and this epistemic uncertainty is reflected in the parameter distributions. \item The biological process that generated the data can be described by a mathematical model with parameter values that vary across biological units according to an underlying distribution.
+In this interpretation, Bayesian inference characterises both biological variability and uncertainty about the corresponding parameter distributions. \end{enumerate} Both interpretations (A) and (B) have merit in mathematical biology.
+Importantly, although they differ philosophically, both can practically be handled using the same statistical methodology.
 We can therefore proceed with the technical aspects of Bayesian inference without a philosophical digression.
 That said, for a broader discussion of how uncertainty relates to scientific practice, see Kampourakis and McCain's book \cite{KampourakisMcCain2019}.